ringcentral/ringcentral-web-phone/README.md

 ## Version 1.x

 For those who want to check documentation for verison 1.x, please [click here](https://github.com/ringcentral/ringcentral-web-phone/tree/1.x).
+We will continue to support 1.x.
+There is no plan to deprecate it for now.

 ## Version 2.x